-The Trustees of the Scheme are have overall responsibility for the investment of the Scheme assets but do not take day-to-day investment decisions.
+The Trustees of the Scheme have overall responsibility for the investment of the Scheme assets but do not take day-to-day investment decisions.
+The Trustees take some decisions themselves and delegate others.
 When deciding which decisions to take themselves and which to delegate, the Trustees have taken into account whether they have the appropriate training and advice in order to make an informed decision.
 The Trustees have established the following decision making structure: -